A Guide to Investing in Closed-End Funds.

 Closed-end funds have unique characteristics and benefits, making them suitable for specific types of investors.
 Let's discuss the kind of investors most likely to invest in closed-ended funds.

 Even though you don't have to be an accredited investor, it certainly helps to be on the experience level of one.
 For example, closed-end funds often trade at discounts or premiums to their NAV.
 A skillful portfolio manager can leverage these opportunities for greater-than-average returns.
-But it helps if you know enough about the market to trust the manager’s decisions.
+However, it helps if you know enough about the market to trust the manager’s decisions.

 Many closed-end funds focus on income generation.
 This aspect appeals to investors seeking regular passive cash flow, such as retirees and those who depend on investments for income.
-Investors with long-term investment horizons also value this fund's stability and income-generating capabilities.
+Investors with long-term investment horizons value this fund's stability and income-generating capabilities.

 Many investors setting up an estate plan find closed-end funds efficient wealth transfer mechanisms.
 They provide opportunities to pass on investments with income-earning potential to beneficiaries, although plenty of due diligence is necessary to ensure they pick the suitable funds for their needs.